mtsmn/IoT/reference/security/app_id.md

 The current App ID support is for non-messaging REST APIs, including APIs for configuring and managing devices, users, and other {{site.data.keyword.iot_short_notm}} capabilities.
 App ID cannot be used to publish and subscribe to messages.

-Typically, you use App ID to authenticate REST APIs that are called on behalf of a non-administrative user.
+Typically, you use App ID to authenticate REST APIs that are called on behalf of non-administrative users.
 A developer can create an application that uses an App ID token to invoke a REST API on behalf of a registered user, such as a maintenance technician, who does not have administrative access.
-The advantage to using App ID to authenticate non-administrative users rather than using a single authentication token is that the audit trail in {{site.data.keyword.iot_short_notm}} shows the user that invoked the REST APIs instead of a shared authentication token.
-App ID is also useful for authenticating non-administrators who need to use the {{site.data.keyword.iot_short_notm}} command-line interface (CLI).
+The use of App ID allows the non-administrative users to be authenticated individually rather than by using a shared authentication token in {{site.data.keyword.iot_short_notm}}.
+App ID is also useful for authenticating non-administrative users who need to use the {{site.data.keyword.iot_short_notm}} command-line interface (CLI).

 **Important:** The invocation of {{site.data.keyword.iot_short_notm}} REST APIs should be done by using a user application and not directly from a browser or mobile apps.
 The user application can provide an additional level of access control to determine which device functions a particular user is allowed to access, as well as validating the MQTT messages that are sent to devices.
 The following image shows this invocation flow: